Atmospheric Weather Balloons

 Balloon Calculator Tools

 Latex atmospheric weather balloons are very sensitive.
 You’ll need to take extra special care when handling the balloon.
 First, keep the balloon stored in a dark, cool and dry space until you’re ready to start filling it.
 The temperature and particularly the UV rays from the sun can weaken or damage the balloon if left in the sunlight.
 When you’re ready to begin your inflation procedures, all members of your launch team should wear latex or vinyl gloves to keep the oils from your skin off of the balloon.
 The oils from your skin can weaken the latex and cause a premature burst.
 Also, avoid pinching the balloon as that can create micro-tears in the material.
 Is it the end of the world if you touch the balloon with bare hands?
 No, but why risk a premature burst when you don’t have to?

 Inflating & Sealing the Weather Balloon

 You’ll need to fill your weather balloon with a lifting gas to ascend through the atmosphere and seal it before launch.
+It can take anywhere from 15 to 30 minutes to inflate and seal your balloon.
+If you’re timing out your launch schedule, plan on at least 25 minutes from the moment you turn on the gas valve to the moment you’ve sealed off the balloon.
 See these pages for more details:

 - Lifting Gas